-Day 5: Kewzing to Payong Drive time: 4 hours
+Day 5: Kewzing to Dzongu Drive time: 5 hours

-In the morning set out to the fields for assisting the farmers in their farm work .
-This hands on session will give us a deeper understanding of organic farming and its relationship with the environment .
+In the morning set out to the fields for a hands on session which will give us a deeper understanding of organic farming and its relationship with the environment .
 Thereafter we will drive down to the Rong river from some local fishing and a traditional meal cooked in bamboo.

-Day 7: Payong to Gangtok Drive time: 2 hours
+Day 8: Hee Gyathang to Gangtok Drive time: 2 hours

 In the evening we will visit the fresh market in Gangtok to see the diversity of fresh vegetables and other items sold over there.
-O/n at Mintokling Guesthouse or similar
+O/n at Rhenock House or similar